-Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (4) Residential uses proposed on the ground floor of a new or existing structure on the road facing side of the property per Development on parcels zoned C-VCR must also meet the requirements of Land Use Plan Policy C-PK-3. - (8) All dwellings in these zoning districts Dwellings, except for affordable housing, shall be accessory to the primary commercial use.
-See 22.32.150 (Residential Uses in Commercial/Mixed Use Areas). - (9) Employee housing is permitted by with Design Review requirements independent of and in addition to Coastal Permit requirements.
+- (4) Development on parcels zoned C-VCR must also meet the requirements of Land Use Plan Policy C-PK-3. - (8) All dwellings in these zoning districts shall be accessory to the primary commercial use.
+See 22.32.150 (Residential Uses in Commercial/Mixed Use Areas). - (9) Employee housing is permitted with Design Review requirements independent of and in addition to Coastal Permit requirements.
 See Chapter 22.42 (Design Review).
 Such housing would be a Conditional Use.